Medication Summary

 Class Summary

-Benzathine penicillin is the DOC but should not be administered to patients who are allergic to penicillin.
+Benzathine penicillin is the drug of choice but should not be administered to patients who are allergic to penicillin.
 Alternative therapies include tetracycline or erythromycin.

 Penicillin G benzathine (Bicillin LA)